Sun Jialu

-Sun Jialu (Chinese: 孫嘉璐; born 19 September 1996), is a Chinese actress and producer.She is best known for her roles in the romance drama First Romance on the Line (2018), the costume series Ni Chang (2020), and the film Bloodbath on Mount Huaiyu (2024).
+Sun Jialu (Chinese: 孫嘉璐; born 19 September 1996), is a Chinese actress and producer.She is best known for her roles in the romance drama First Romance on the Line (2018), the costume series Ni Chang (2020), and the film Bloodbath on Mount Huaiyu (2024).and she attended the 79th Cannes Film Festival(2026).

 Early life and education

 Sun was born on 19 September 1996 in Yantai, Shandong, China.

 She graduated from the Performance Department of the Beijing Film Academy in 2012, and in 2022 she began full-time graduate studies in Chinese Language and Literature at Hong Kong Baptist University.
 She completed her program in December 2023.

 In January 2025, she was accepted into a postdoctoral development program at Homerton College, University of Cambridge.

 Career

 In 2015, Sun made her acting debut in the historical drama Blood Rebirth, co-starring Qiao Zhenyu, Lee Siu-hin, and Shen Junyi.
 Later that year, she starred in Unmarried Dad and the rural youth comedy The Village Official.

 In 2016, she played leading roles in the romance drama Love Returns and the spy drama The Lonely War.She also starred in the family drama The Closest and Dearest.

 In 2018, Sun gained recognition with her leading role in the romantic series First Romance on the Line.
 The same year, she starred in the fantasy film The Painter 2.

 In 2020, she appeared in the CCTV prime-time drama Not One Less, followed by a starring role in the costume drama Ni Chang.

 In 2022, she starred in the web drama Letters from the Battlefield, portraying Bai Ruping.

 In 2024, Sun won the "Most Promising Actress Award" at the 4th Asian International Youth Film Festival for her role in the film Bloodbath on Mount Huaiyu.

 She also participated in the fifth season of the variety show Supernova Games, winning first place in the women's 15m archery competition with a record score.

 In December 2024, she began filming the feature film Waves Bloom as a lead actress.

 In July 2025, Sun starred alongside Yuan Shanshan in the suspense film Mystery of Ailao Mountain directed by Ma Kai.
+In May 2026, Sun Jialu attended the 79th Cannes Film Festival as an actress.